Simsso/Haskell-Studies/README.md

 16. > 16.4 Let’s talk about 𝑓, baby
     > We’re going to return to the topic of natural transformations in the next chapter, so cool your jets for now.
 17. >  If this seems confusing, it’s because it is.
+18. > And putStrLn takes a String argument, performs I/O, and returns nothing interesting — parents of children with an allowance can sympathize.
+    > Fail fast, like an overfunded startup